-SPARC is available to meet with researchers interested in discussing funding program options.
+SPARC is available to meet with UBC faculty researchers interested in discussing funding program options.
 SPARC also offers specialized presentations and meetings tailored to the needs of UBC Departments, Faculties and other units.
 To request a SPARC session/meeting, please contact a team member who specializes in the relevant research domain.

 2. Project & Proposal Development

-Researchers can access program-specific guidelines, tips and templates developed by SPARC including: ‘cheat sheets’ for drafting initial content; templates to ensure your application adheres to the competition instructions and adjudication criteria; common mistakes to avoid; best practices shared by previous applicants/reviewers; etc.
+UBC faculty researchers can access program-specific guidelines, tips and templates developed by SPARC including: ‘cheat sheets’ for drafting initial content; templates to ensure your application adheres to the competition instructions and adjudication criteria; common mistakes to avoid; best practices shared by previous applicants/reviewers; etc.

-The SPARC team is available for meetings with researchers who are developing project ideas into a competitive research funding application.
+The SPARC team is available for meetings with UBC faculty researchers who are developing project ideas into a competitive research funding application.
 To request a consultation meeting, please contact a SPARC team member who specializes in the relevant research domain.